Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 Video Storage: Cloud & Local

-I capped off my hands-on review of WyzeCam by testing video storage.
+We capped off our hands-on review of WyzeCam by testing video storage.
 The camera offers two storage options: cloud storage and microSD card storage.
 Each option has pros and cons.

 One of WyzeCam’s most enticing features is free cloud storage.
 As already discussed, it uses the cloud storage space to store event video clips for up to 14 days.
 To access saved videos, simply open the Wyze app, go to the Notifications tab, and select the date of the event you want to watch.
 The app lists all events from all cameras in chronological order, with each entry showing the time it was captured and the type of event detected (e.g., motion detection alert, sound detection alert).
 If you want to see events captured by a specific camera, just tap the drop-down that says “Alerts” and select the camera you want to view.